 James inherited a 100 year-old tenanted residential rental property.
-At this time, the property was in a poor state of repair.
-Its condition was such that it could only be rented on a short-term basis, with a high turnover of tenants and poor rental returns.
+At this time, the property was in an extremely poor state of repair.
+Its condition was such that only a sleepout at the rear of the property was being rented on a short-term basis, with a high turnover of tenants and poor rental returns.

-The property was located in a desirable neighbourhood.
-James considered that if he restored the property to a good condition, the rental return could be increased by attracting a different calibre of tenant for longer-term letting.
+The property was located in a desirable neighbourhood and James decided to keep the property because he considered that if he restored it to a good condition, the rental return could be substantially increased by attracting a different calibre of tenant for longer-term letting of the entire property.

 In the months following the inheritance, James carries out repairs to the property while it remains tenanted.
-These include repairing the leaking roof, replacing some of the guttering and downpipes and repainting portions of the exterior of the property.
+These include repairing the leaking roof, replacing damaged ceilings, replacing some of the guttering and downpipes and repainting portions of the interior and exterior of the property.
 The main water supply pipe from the road to the building, which was leaking under the house, is also replaced.
 The gardens are tidied up and the boundary fences repaired and repainted.
-After the existing tenant vacates the property, James undertakes internal repainting and other internal repairs, such as replacing or repairing broken and damaged light fittings.
+After the existing tenant vacates the property, James undertakes further internal repainting and other internal repairs including to the sleepout, such as replacing or repairing broken and damaged light fittings.